-All things remaining equal and all services rendered the same, WHO do you think DESERVED to get better ratings, more clients AND more increased revenue?
+All things remaining equal and all services rendered the same, WHO do you think DESERVED to get better ratings, more clients, AND more increased revenue?

 If you want to get better ratings and the kinds of ratings that will flood your appointment inbox, then you need to give great service.

-Go above and beyond, make that extra call, check in, give goodies during the holidays, give your clients and customers reasons to come back to you.
+Go above and beyond, make that extra call, check-in, give goodies during the holidays, give your clients and customers reasons to come back to you.

-Here's a few things you can do in addition to the great service you provide:
+Here are a few things you can do in addition to the great service you provide: